-Practical information on holidays in Georgioupolis
+Practical information on Georgioupolis

 Georgioupolis has become a popular destination for holidays in Crete, welcoming thousands of Greek and European tourists each year.
 Many people have come here, fallen in love with the place and returned for holidays in Georgioupolis every summer.